ucsb-cs16/ucsb-cs16.github.io/instructors/jekyll.md

 ---
 parent: "Instructor Resources"
-grand_parent: Topics
 layout: default
 title: "jekyll"
-desc: "The software used to produce this very website"
+description: "The software used to produce this very website"
 ---

 The website you are now looking at is hosting on Github Pages.
 Github Pages uses software called *Jekyll* to turn